datacarpentry/semester-biology/materials/course-intro.md

 * Peer instruction
     * Interact with each other during the we do and you do parts
 	* You are at least as likely to learn from your peers as from me
+    * If you already know some of the material and are getting ahead, see if there's someone you can help
 	* Introduce yourself to one of your neighbors you don't know

 ### Course structure